AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-git-connector.md

 >
 > Git connector is currently available as a Beta feature, and remains disabled by default.
 Please contact the Customer Success team to enable the feature.

-Git Connector allows you to import DITA content from Git repositories into Experience Manager Guides.
+Git Connector allows you to import content from Git repositories into Experience Manager Guides.
 After the content is imported, teams can continue using Experience Manager Guides for authoring, review, translation, and publishing workflows.

-Git Connector is useful when your organization maintains source content in Git repositories but wants documentation teams to continue working in Experience Manager Guides for downstream documentation tasks.

-## Before you begin
+## Prerequisites

-Before you start, ensure that:
+Before you start using this feature, ensure that:

 - Git Connector is enabled for your environment.
 - You have access to the Git repository that contains the DITA content you want to import.